-Change data capture (CDC) is a process to capture changes made to data in the database and stream those changes to external processes, applications or other databases.
+Change data capture (CDC) is a process to capture changes made to data in the database and stream those changes to external processes, applications, or other databases.

 - The database and its tables must be created using YugabyteDB version 2.13 or later.

-- You can't stream data out of system tables.
+Be aware that you can't stream data out of system tables.

 NoteThe current YugabyteDB CDC implementation supports only Debezium and Kafka.

 The core primitive of CDC is the stream.
 Streams can be enabled and disabled on databases.
 Every change to a watched database table is emitted as a record in a configurable format to a configurable sink.
 Streams scale to any YugabyteDB cluster independent of its size and are designed to impact production traffic as little as possible.

 Streams are the YugabyteDB endpoints for fetching database changes by applications, processes, and systems.
 Streams can be enabled or disabled (on a per namespace basis).
 Every change to a database table (for which the data is being streamed) is emitted as a record to the stream, which is then propagated further for consumption by applications, in this case to Debezium, and then ultimately to Kafka.